-- (1) Mary Irene Ryan has sole voting and investment power with respect to 198,579 and 102,579 shares, respectively, and shares voting and investment power with respect to 410,586 and 506,586 shares, respectively. - (2) Includes 410,586 shares of Common Stock as to which Mary Irene Ryan and John T. Ryan III share voting and investment power as co-fiduciaries.
+(1) Mary Irene Ryan has sole voting and investment power with respect to 189,289 and 93,289 shares, respectively, and shares voting and investment power with respect to 405,781 and 501,781 shares, respectively with cofiduciaries.
+Of such shares, voting and investment power over 405,781 shares of Common Stock is shared with John T. Ryan III, and voting and investment power over 265,470 shares of Common Stock is shared with John C. Unkovic.
 Mary Irene Ryan is the mother of John T. Ryan III.